Omkhare632/Drone_simulation_from_scratch/README.md

 hey there!
-This tutorial is based on our project and experience from our internship at DRDO.
+This tutorial is based on our project experience from our internship at DRDO.
 We have worked on :
 "Autonomous collision avoidance of drone swarm using image processing" This tutorial will guide you on following topics: